 How do I work out my tax?

-In this 'Employed' section of our website we provide further information on:
+In the employed pages of our website we provide further information on:

 - stage one – taxable income, including benefits and expenses; and